Krista-Pipho/gynandromorph_2024/README.md

 To run the pipeline, Miniconda or Anaconda must be installed on your computer.
 Follow the steps below:

-1. Download the Miniconda Installer for your operating system from the official website: [link](https://docs.anaconda.com/miniconda/install/)
+1. Download the Miniconda Installer for your operating system from the official website: [(https://docs.anaconda.com/miniconda/install/](https://docs.anaconda.com/miniconda/install/)
-2. For Linux/macOS, open a terminal and run 'wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh bash Miniconda3-latest-Linux-x86_64.sh'
+2. To do so, navigate to the bottom of the website until you see the "Quick Command Line Install" section
-3. For Windows users, download the .exe installer from the link above and follow the website instructions
+3. Follow the steps for your operating system (Windows, macOS, or Linux)
-4. Run 'conda --version' to ensure that Miniconda has been installed
+4. Run 'conda --version' in your terminal to ensure that Miniconda has been installed

 ### Security: SSH key generation and DCC -> Github connection